-- Community Forums and education around Five Marks of Mission and what is happening in our school and what our community can do to enhance them - Whānau education of special character and the formative day to day work transforming our school. - Restorative Practice PLD for all staff. - Lead our Curriculum Development around our Anglican Character and draft Lion Award

-- Establish an Outreach Team of staff, community and students to develop a community mission plan for the school - Review RE programs
+- Community Forums and education around Five Marks of Mission and what is happening in our school and what our community can do to enhance them - Whānau education of special character and the formative day to day work transforming our school. - Lead our Curriculum Development around our Anglican Character and draft Lion Award - Establish an Outreach Team of staff, community and students to develop a community mission plan for the school - Have ākonga lead in the community celebrations of the Centenary in a variety of ways.